jumaffre/strava_wrapped/README.md

---id ID               Fetch specific activity by ID --year, -y YEAR       Fetch ALL activities from specific year (e.g., 2024, 2025) --count N             Number of activities to list (default: 10, ignored with --year)
+--id ID               Fetch specific activity by ID --year, -y YEAR       Fetch ALL activities from specific year (e.g., 2024, 2025) --count N             Number of activities to list (default: 10, ignored with --year) --city CITY           Filter by location - city name (e.g., "San Francisco" or "Paris, France") --radius KM           Radius in km for location filter (default: 10.0, only used with --city)
 ```

 **Map Generation:**